ogdendavis/clenrichment/README.md

 * Students will be able to write CSS selectors that target HTML elements by tag name, id, and class

 ### Methods
 With the teacher, students will explore CSS declarations in the "Styles" section of the "Elements" tab in the Inspector.
-Students will view a video about how CSS works, and write their own CSS selectors and rules to change presentation of parts of the course page.
+Students will view a video about how CSS works, and write their own CSS selectors and rules.

 ### Lesson
 #### Part I: Group